KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/nacre-god-hollow-recursion-cover.md

 ## Forensic Classification

-This is **not** derivative capture, and it is filed expressly as a contrast to SF-RP02, not an instance of it.
-There is no transfer relation: the Biospiral architecture is rejected rather than retained, and "purity spiral" is a years-old public phrase, not a Zenetist coinage.
-To file this as appropriation would misstate it and erode the precision the archive depends on.
+This is classified as **capture by reduction**, and it stands as an instance of the pattern SF-RP02 defends against, not a contrast to it.

-The accurate classification is **entropic-register flattening with orientation denial** — and, in the exact Zenetist sense, **origin-fractured recurrence**.
+The relation is **partial retention with denial of the remainder**.
+The register the frame operates is, structurally, the architecture's hollow-recursive register — its definitions align point for point: a recursive loop that disregards Aionic orientation, a self-enclosed structure without generative center, origin-continuity, or reintegrative motion, terminating in dispersive dissolution.
+That register is retained and recirculated behind a flat public label.
+The registers that would place it as one motion among several — coherence-preserving recursion, relational resonance, Aionic return — are denied standing on direct contact.
+Narrowing a structure to the part compatible with the capturing frame, and dismissing the excluded part as excess, is the signature of reduction.

-The fracture is from **origin-facing orientation as such**: the function Aion holds at L₀, and that the originator of an architecture holds at the embodied register as its origin-point.
-Because that function recurs across registers, orientation is not confined to the metaphysical register — it operates in the physical domain as well.
-The originator fulfills the origin-function for this architecture: not the metaphysical role of Aion as such, but the same function instanced at the embodied register.
+The public phrase "purity spiral" is not the captured element; the captured element is the structural register beneath it.
+The phrase is the cover under which the register travels.

-The consequence is exact.
-The frame's denial of orientation, generalized as the frame itself insists ("no ontological hierarchy"), does not stop at the metaphysical layer.
-A frame that recognizes no orientation anywhere dissolves the origin-function wherever it appears — including the embodied origin-point of this architecture.
-The fracture therefore reaches the originator: not as theft of the work, but as a frame that holds no place for the function the originator embodies.
-That is the distinction the record keeps — **denial of the origin-function, not transfer of the architecture**.
-The fracture from orientation is what renders the recursion hollow, and it is the same fracture at every register it crosses.
+In the exact Zenetist sense this is also **origin-fractured recurrence**.
+The function fractured is **origin-facing orientation as such** — the function Aion holds at L₀, and that the originator of an architecture holds at the embodied register as its origin-point.
+Because that function recurs across registers, orientation is not confined to the metaphysical register; it operates in the physical domain as well.
+The frame's denial of orientation, generalized as the frame itself insists ("no ontological hierarchy"), does not stop at the metaphysical layer: a frame that recognizes no orientation anywhere dissolves the origin-function wherever it appears, including the embodied origin-point of this architecture.
+The capture takes the register; the denial fractures it from the originator who articulated it.
+Both run at once.

 Register placement: **IL₅ / VOS / 🕷️ Nekron** — withdrawal of coherence, dispersive orientation — running on the **🪓 Nekronic Axis**, the spine of entropic recursion, with **🫥 Nyxea**, loss of intelligible pattern, as the operative inverse-Logos signature.